elopio/docs/source/index.md

 Getting Started
 ---------------

+To use Augur, follow the instructions for installing the [Augur App](https://github.com/AugurProject/augur-app).

 If you would like to help develop Augur, you'll need to build the client from source.
 To do this, first install version 8 of [Node.js](https://nodejs.org/) (note that the version number is important), and [Git](https://git-scm.com/downloads).

 Next, clone the [Augur GitHub repository](https://github.com/AugurProject/augur) by opening a terminal window and typing: